jgroeneveld/rewe/README.md

     - [ ] Provide cli `rewe categories --product "REWE Bio Apfelsaft naturtrüb 1l"`
     - [ ] Client that fetches the search page
     - [ ] Parser for the search page
-    - [ ] CategoriesByName combining parser and client
+    - [ ] CategoriesFetcher combining parser and client
     - [ ] Log a warning when the search contains more than one product but continue with 1st one
     - [ ] Print result to stdout